Sting-DR/Nerevar-Moon-and-Star/FAQ.md

 * You **take a portion of the damage dealt to each Daedra you summon**.
 Higher Conjuration skill reduces this unblockable damage.

-The three above settings can be toggled off/on through Sane Magic Overhaul's script settings in-game.
+The two above settings can be toggled off/on through Sane Magic Overhaul's script settings in-game.

 *To Customize further check the Scripts tab after you create a character to enable/disable or set key bindings for mods according to your liking*